Employment Offers and Acceptance Guidelines

 We recognize that students should have the opportunity to investigate all employment options of interest to them when making their career decisions.

-The following guidelines have been established to ensure that undue pressure is not placed on students by employing organizations.
 Both students and recruiters are expected to follow recruiting guidelines at WashU.
-If you are concerned with any recruiter actions, please contact the Career Center for advice in handling the situation.
+If you are concerned with any recruiter actions, please contact the Center for Career Engagement for advice on handling the situation.

 1. Meet deadlines posted by employers.